 From time to time, the Issuer may wish to increase the Programme Amount.
 Subject to the Applicable Procedures, the Programme Agreement and all Applicable Laws, the Issuer may, without the consent of Noteholders, increase the Programme Amount by delivering notice thereof to (i) the JSE Debt Sponsor, (ii) Noteholders, (iii) the relevant Financial Exchange(s), (iv) the Transfer, Paying and Calculation Agents, and (v) the Arranger and (vi) the Dealers in accordance with Condition 18 (Notices) of the Terms and Conditions and the Applicable Procedures.
-Upon such notices being given, all references in the Programme Memorandum or any other agreement, deed or document in relation to the Programme, to the Programme Amount, shall be, and shall be deemed to be, references to the increased Programme Amount.
+Upon such notices being given, all references in the Programme Amount, shall be, and shall be deemed to be, references to the increased Programme Amount.